-As a final note on the conversion of incoming data to the FSU DAC netCDF format; the netCDF files are limited to 1440 records, which corresponds to the number of minutes in a day.
+A final note on the conversion of incoming data to the FSU DPC netCDF format: the netCDF files are limited to 1440 records, which corresponds to the number of minutes in a day.
 The 1440 record limit was chosen primarily for convenience and to simplify the operation of the preprocessor and visual inspection software.
 Thus incoming data files with more than 1440 records were broken into smaller files.
 Not all files contain a single day's data, but the limit of 1440 records still applies.